-As winter draws to a close, are you considering a health kick to help you fit back into your summer clothes?
+As the days start getting warmer, are you considering a health kick?
 Perhaps you're thinking of jumping on the smoothie bandwagon as a way of packing more fruits and vegies into your diet.

 A personal blender is an easy, convenient way to blitz up a single-serve smoothie while cutting down on the washing up.
 NutriBullet and Ninja are the two best-known brands on the market, costing $160 and $130 respectively, or even more – but are they worth the money?
 How does a cheap and cheerful $59 personal blender from Kmart stack up?